nicktehrany/membench/docs/mmap.md

 ```

 This would run the engine 10 times, for 1,000 iterations of 4 byte memcpy, at random offsets, from the mapped file to a destination in memory.
-The file will be 1GiB large, and page table entries will be pre populated, as well as the mmap call getting flag MAP_PRIVATE.
+Page table entries will be pre populated, as well as the mmap call getting flag MAP_PRIVATE.
 The runtime will be 1 by default, but in case the run will take longer than 1 second, it's good to specify a large enough random runtime.